 Be sure to sure read our earlier article for incoming freshmen: Protecting your computer.

-While enrolled as an MIT student, you have access to an array of free software and cloud-based services.
+As an MIT student, you have access to an array of software and cloud-based services courtesy of MIT at no additional cost to you during your time at the Institute.
 Once you have a Kerberos account and an MIT certificate, you can download or access anything that’s marked for use by students on the Information Systems and Technology (IS&T) software grid.
 Note: Some software and services are not available to incoming students until after registration.
 Read on to learn about some of the most popular software and services MIT provides to its students.

 MIT students have access to a number of different options for storing and sharing files, including Dropbox, Microsoft OneDrive, and Google Drive.
 The storage on these platforms available to community members at no cost is significantly greater than what is made available to the general public for free.
 Check out all of the Data Storage and Collaboration Options in the Knowledge Base (KB).